clearblueskymind/Keto-Friendly-/Dzogchen/01-eight-freedoms-and-ten-richnesses.md

 Reflecting on these freedoms fosters gratitude and a sense of rare opportunity.
 In Dzogchen, this naturally leads into contemplation of rigpa, the innate, luminous awareness that is our true nature.

 ---

+## Of course, I’d be happy to repeat it for you!

+---

+A 5-Minute Contemplative Exercise on the Eight Freedoms

+Begin by finding a comfortable position, allowing your body to relax.
+Close your eyes gently and take a few slow, deep breaths.

+1. Not born in hell
+As you breathe in, feel gratitude for the absence of intense suffering.
+Let this relief settle in your being.

+2. Not born as a hungry ghost
+With your next breath, acknowledge that you are free from insatiable craving.
+Feel the contentment in this freedom.

+3. Not born as an animal
+Recognize the gift of human intelligence and moral choice.
+Feel the light of awareness within you.

+4. Not born as a demigod or asura
+Let go of any feelings of jealousy or competition.
+Embrace a sense of inner balance and peace.

+5. Born as a human
+Feel the unique faculties you have for study, reflection, and growth.
+Embrace the preciousness of this human life.

+6. Born in a place where the Dharma is taught
+Feel gratitude for the teachings and spiritual guidance available to you.

+7. Born at a time when the teachings exist
+Acknowledge the presence of the Dharma in this era and the opportunity it brings.

+8. Born with faculties that allow practice
+Appreciate that your body and mind are capable of spiritual cultivation.

+Take a few more deep breaths, letting these reflections sink in.
+When you’re ready, gently open your eyes, carrying this sense of gratitude and clarity with you.

+---

+I hope this helps you feel centered and at peace!

+---